 Cracked or Old Fuel Filter on an Ariens Snowblower

-An Ariens fuel filter that is cracked or old will begin to leak.
+If your Ariens uses a fuel filter, you may find it is leaking due to damage or old age.
 Old gas sitting in your fuel filter will cause the plastic to begin to degrade and soften.
 The fuel filter will begin leaking at the seams when the filter breaks down.

 It’s best to replace the fuel filter annually to keep dirt from entering the fuel system and avoid leakage due to the age of the filter.
 A filter that is leaking must be replaced with a new fuel filter.